lawrence-forooghian/website/site/notes/_posts/2023-02-04-how-to-read-the-ably-client-library-specification.md

 - trying callback hosts if necessary when connecting (RTN17)
 - re-sending `ProtocolMessage` awaiting acknowledgement when transport disconnected
 - re-sending `ATTACH` or `DETACH` for channel in `ATTACHING` or `DETACHING` state when transport disconnected
+- checking the Ably connection is still alive (heartbeat, RTN23)
 - handling a `CONNECTED` message received from Ably at any time (why? does this mess with our understanding of what a connection is?) – RTN24

 TODO when can the connection’s ID change?
 This is what I wanted to know to flesh out "a connection might actually be multiple connections"